kerautret/ACCV2016DGPTutorial/README.md

  - Alternatively you can use ccmake and selects in the interface the associated options.

-## Getting the source base file of exerices based on DGtal:
+## Getting the source base file of exercises based on DGtal:

 To start using the Libray and check the installation, we will first need to clone this main repository (and/or fork it):